Thorodd Presberg

 Thorodd Presberg (born 18 January 1944 in Drammen) is a Norwegian former football and bandy player.
-He played football for Drafn from 1960 to 1963 and for Strømsgodset from 1963 till 1973.
+A forward, he played football for Drafn from 1960 to 1963 and for Strømsgodset from 1963 till 1973.
 He played 234 top class games, scoring 125 goals, and he won three Norwegian cup championships and one league championship.
 He also played four matches and scored one goal for the Norwegian national team.